Neron-Severi group preserving lifting of K3 surfaces and applications: Kummer surfaces and Enriques surfaces

-is the effective stratification. \begin{thm} For each $h$ $(1 \leq h \leq 6)$, there exists an Enriques K3 surface of height $h$ over $k$.
-For each $\sigma$ $(1 \leq \sigma \leq 5)$, there exists a supersingular Enriques K3 surface of Artin invariant $\sigma$ over $k$. \end{thm} \begin{proof} When $h$ is as above, we choose a point $x \in M_{h} - M_{h+1}$ or $x \in M_{6} - \Sigma _{5}$ when $h=6$.
+each step is of codimension 1. \begin{thm} For each $h$ $(1 \leq h \leq 6)$, there exists an Enriques K3 surface of height $h$ over $k$.
+For each $\sigma$ $(1 \leq \sigma \leq 5)$, there exists a supersingular Enriques K3 surface of Artin invariant $\sigma$ over $k$. \end{thm} \begin{proof} We choose a point $x \in M_{h} - M_{h+1}$ or $x \in M_{6} - \Sigma _{5}$ when $h=6$.
 The fiber over $x$, $X_{x} = X_{S} \times _{S} k(x)$ is an Enriques K3 surface of height $h$ over $k(x)$.
-Let $X_{B} \to \Spec B$ be an integral model of $X_{x} \to \Spec k(x)$, where $B$ is an integral domain of finite type over $k$ and there is an imbedding $B \hookrightarrow k(x)$ such that $X_{B} \otimes k(x)$ is isomorphic to $X_{x}$.
-We may assume every fiber of $X_{B} \to \Spec B$ is an Enriques K3 surface of height $h$ by the Grothendeick specialization theorem.
+Let $X_{B} \to \Spec B$ be an integral model of $X_{x} \to \Spec k(x)$ with the Enriques involution where $B$ is an integral domain of finite type over $k$ with an imbedding $B \hookrightarrow k(x)$ such that $X_{B} \otimes k(x)$ is isomorphic to $X_{x}$.
+We may assume every fiber of $X_{B} \to \Spec B$ is an Enriques K3 surface of height $h$ considering a stratification similar to (\ref{fil}) on $\Spec B$.
 Hence a closed fiber of $X_{B} \to \Spec B$ is an Enriques K3 surface of height $h$ over $k$.
-In a similar way, we can construct a supersingular Enriques K3 surface of Artin invariant $\sigma$ for $1\leq \sigma \leq5$. \end{proof} In a previous work, (\cite{Ja}) we show that if the characteristic of the base field is $p \geq 23$, a supersingular K3 surface has an Enriques involution if and only if the artin invariant is less than 6.
-We also show that if one supersingular K3 surface of artin invariant $\sigma$ over $k$ is an Enriques K3 surface, then every supersingular K3 surface of artin invariant $\sigma$ over $k$ is supersingular.
-By the above theorem, we obtain the following result for any odd base characteristic.
+In a similar way, we can construct a supersingular Enriques K3 surface of Artin invariant $\sigma$ for $1\leq \sigma \leq5$. \end{proof} In a previous work (\cite{Ja}, Corollary 4.7), we proved that if the characteristic of the base field is $p \geq 23$, a supersingular K3 surface has an Enriques involution if and only if the Artin invariant is less than 6.
+It is also known that if one supersingular K3 surface of Artin invariant $\sigma$ over $k$ is an Enriques K3 surface, then every supersingular K3 surface of Artin invariant $\sigma$ over $k$ is supersingular (\cite{Ja}, Remark 4.4).
+By Theorem 2.3, we obtain the following result in any odd characteristic.

-\begin{cor} A supersingular K3 surface over $k$ is an Enriques K3 surface if and only if the Artin invariant is less than 5. \end{cor} The Numerical lattice of an Enriques surface $Y$ is even unimodular $\Z$-lattice of signature (1,9).
-Such a lattice is unique up to isomorphism and we denote this lattice by $\Gamma$.
-Assume $f: X \to Y$ is the K3 cover of $Y$ and $g: X \to X$ is the involution associated to the double cover $f$.
-There is a primitive embedding